Updated: 31-Aug-22

 Engine Code

 The engine code is located at the top of the engine block, at cylinder #3, just below the spark plug.
 The 6-digit number after the code is the engine's serial number.
+Tap the thumbnail at right for a visual.

 Cylinder Head Build Date

-Click here for an explanation on deciphering the cylinder head build date stamp.
+Tap the thumbnail at right for an explanation on deciphering the cylinder head build date stamp.

 Transverse and Non-interference